kksgandhi/personal_site/loneliness.md

-#coherentism
 [[socializing]]

-Having no friends is much better than having bad friends.
-Or even on a more minor note: Filling all your time with scheduled activities means that you have less time for more organic, but potentially similarly meaningful activities.\
+ - Having no friends is much better than having bad friends.
-Being afraid of spending Friday night alone means that you'll find annoying people to fill that Friday night with.
-Filling every Friday with DnD means that you can't have smaller organic hangouts.
-Sometimes plans will fall apart and you will be alone.
+   - Trying to be around people 24/7 will inevitably mean that you hang out with toxic people.
+Don't do this.
+ - If you avoid loneliness by filling all your time with clubs and events, you miss the ability to have organic and potentially more meaningful events.
+   - Of course, this means that you may spend some nights alone.
 That's fine.